vvvv666/greenfield-docs/src/docs/concept/key-management.md

 1. **os**: The os backend uses the operating system's default credentials store to handle key storage operations securely.
 The keyring may be kept unlocked for the whole duration of the user session.

-2. **file**: This backend more closely resembles the previous keyring storage used prior to cosmos-sdk v0.38.1.
-It stores the keyring encrypted within the app's configuration directory.
+2. **file**: It stores the keyring encrypted within the app's configuration directory.
 This keyring will request a password each time it is accessed, which may occur multiple times in a single command resulting in repeated password prompts.

 3. **kwallet**: This backend uses the KDE Wallet Manager as a credentials management application.